gufoscuro/gigs-assessment/README.md

 docker compose up -d
 ```

+In both ways, you can expect the application to be available here http://localhost:3000

 ## Notes
 The app itself doesn't have a real purpose, but it's more a showcase of a few practices/patterns.
 - inheritance